shrey-007/spring-core/README.md

 Structure of project=
-i)Module1(singleClassDependencies)=A simple student class class having only instance variable of primitive data type only.Creating object of Student using Spring IOC container.
+i)Module1(singleClassDependencies)=A simple student class class having only instance variable of primitive data type only.Creating object of Student using Spring IOC container. ii)Module2(multipleClassDependencies)=A siple student class which has instance variables City and State which itself are classes.Creating object of Student usng ref tag.